 Busy interdisciplinary team which includes physician, nurse practitioner, dedicated social worker and nurse liaison, and chaplain resident, which provides consultation services throughout the hospital, situated in a 600-bed academic tertiary care hospital serving a large catchment area UVA hospital also includes a dedicated inpatient hospice unit.
-The inpatient consult service sees more than XX consults per year, with more than 5700 total patient encounters.
+The inpatient consult service sees more than 1600 new consults per year, with more than 5700 total patient encounters.

 Inpatient pediatric service: Fellows rotate for two weeks on a dedicated inpatient pediatric palliative consult service.

 The Continuity Clinic in the the Emily Couric Clinical Cancer Center provides supportive care Monday through Friday.
 Fellows see patients longitudinally one day per week.
 UVA is a CAPC-designated Palliative Care Leadership Center, with a focus in outpatient clinical services.

 Community hospice services provided through local hospice organizations including Hospice of the Piedmont and Hospice of the Shenandoah.
 Fellows actively participate in interdisciplinary team meetings and provide home visits.
 Additionally, there are inpatient hospice experiences provided through the Hospice of the Piedmont, Hospice of the Shenandoah, and an inpatient hospice unit at the University of Virginia.

 Long-Term Care Facilities: Fellows gain experience in addressing care across the continuum, including in local long-term care facilities.